olinml2024/olinml2024.github.io/activities/day08.markdown

 training loops, forward pass, backward pass

+Need to also introduce cross entropy as an extension of log loss.
+Talk about Adam versus SGD.

 # Conceptual stuff on multilayer neural network
 * Visualization of the fully connected layers